ceph/ceph-container/contrib/ceph-versioned-image-descriptions.md

 #### Image source
 Images are built from the [ceph/ceph-container](https://github.com/ceph/ceph-container) project on GitHub.
-These images are specially-built `daemon-base` images built with a specific Ceph version instead of whatever version is latest.
+These images are specially-built `base` images built with a specific Ceph version instead of whatever version is latest.